I vaguely remember meeting Aram for the first time.

-We’ve looked into the famine, and found that the more urgent problem is the water crisis.
+*Update* We’ve looked into the famine, and found that an equally urgent problem is the water crisis.
 While there has been some relief for the famine, the WHO and UNICEF have reported that the number two cause of death under five is water-related illness.
 Water is also the first step in being able to grow crops.

 Waves for Water is currently working on a project really close to our heart.
 If you’re interested in learning more, check Waves for Water here.
 You can also donate below.